This is a very long post, make sure you are comfortably seated!

 After the storm, the sky cleared up and we enjoyed a very nice sunset as we were sailing away.
 I sadly said goodbye to the Antarctic as I watched the frozen continent disappear slowly, already making plans to be back one day.

 The sea now being calmer, I finally had a hot shower!
 It had been a very long time since I had showered because the water pipe was broken, but that night we were able to shower using the hot water from the stove and a bucket of cold water.
-Because I went shortly after they had turned the stove off, I didn’t even need to use the bucket of cold water and got to enjoy a warm shower.
+Because I went shortly after they had turned the stove off, I didn’t even need to use the bucket of cold water and got to enjoy a nice warm shower.
 It felt like such luxury and coupled with catching back on sleep, it recharged by internal batteries.